GrantBirki/fastly-framework/README.md

 * [ci folder details readme](/code/ci/README.md) - Details about the `/code/ci` folder
 * [fastly-ci readme](/code/ci/docker/README.md) - Details about the stock CICD image with Terraform
 * [logs folder readme](/code/logs/README.md) - Details about the logs folder

+## Contributing

+You are welcome to send pull requests to this repo.
+All and any contributors are welcome.